baloveless/IMProject/README.md

 # Description

 This is an attempt to create a functioning chat application because I want more practice working with javascript.
-This app requires the user to have node and mongodb installed on their device.
+The server must be run on a machine with node and mongodb installed.
 Note that this project is still a work in progress so many features are unavailable at this time.

 # Installation